steeletyphoon/fundamentals-1/hello/README.md

-# Hello World
+# Your First Program

 ![SkilStak Hello](../img/hello.png)

 *Hello world* is a famous program written by millions in [dozens if not hundreds of programming languages](https://en.wikipedia.org/wiki/List_of_Hello_world_program_examples).
 It's a great way to start.
+But first &hellip;

-# What is Coding?
+## What is Coding?

 Let's assume you have never heard of ***coding*** before.
 If you have you can skip or maybe you want read Paul Ford's excellent article: